ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/extending-index-definition.markdown

 * An [index](../indexes/what-are-indexes) is defined with a mapping function that utilizes a LINQ-like syntax.

-* Writing a complex LINQ expression can be a non-trivial task.
+* Writing a _complex_ LINQ expression can be a non-trivial task.
-  You can extend your indexing processing capabilities by adding custom code to the index definition,
+  You can extend your indexing processing capabilities by adding custom code to the index definition.
-  which will allow you to call custom functions or using external libraries logic (e.g. NodaTime).
+  This will enable calling the added custom functions or using external libraries logic (e.g. NodaTime) in your LINQ expression.

 * The indexing process will execute the LINQ code and the invoked additional source code.